trstlabs/intento/docs/docs/using-flows/intento-portal.md

 ### 1. Choose Chain and Execution Account

 Go to the `Flow Builder`.
 First, choose the target chain for execution.
-Available hosted accounts will be listed — these are ICA addresses hosted by Intento which subsidizes fees.
+Available trustless excution agents will be listed — these are ICA addresses hosted by Intento which subsidizes fees.

 ![1](@site/docs/images/portal/build/1.png)